omidb/DGraph/README.md

 Using `QNodeLike` and `HalfEdgeLike` you can represent different recursive graph but it will convert to `Dgraph`.
 Following all are `QNodeLike` :
 `QNode` is a simple node
-`QNodeMarker` is a node with a mark for future refrences `QNodeRef` is a referense to a marker node
+`QNodeMarker` is a node with a mark for future references `QNodeRef` is a references to a marker node
 Following all are `HalfEdgeLike` :
 `HalfEdge` is an edge to a node
 `EmprtHalfEdge` is an empty node and edge